rufuspollock-okfn/bibserver/README.rst

 3. Install the app::

-    # install other python modules
-    pip install pyes
-    pip install flask-login
-    pip install flask-WTF

-    # now BibServer
-    # go to wherevevr you have the bibserver file, and enter it
+    # move to your checkout of bibserver
     cd {myenv}/src/bibserver
     # do a development install from current directory
     pip install -e .